MWC 2026: eufy Shows Home and Garden Robots Beyond Phones

 Once you unbox, plan a slow start.
 Run one full scan pass, then label rooms.
 Set light Scheduling for day one, like a single pass in the kitchen after dinner.
 Build up to zones and multi-day plans.
 Tie a quick run to dinner lights if your hub supports it.
 Test end-of-job alerts with your phone on mute.
 Small changes on day two will make week two feel smooth.

-Why this matters for Home Cleaning and the planet
+Why Does This Matter for Home Cleaning and the Planet?

 Time is the first win.
 You do less and get more done.
 But there is a green angle too.
 Smart charge tops off cells when rates are low.
 You can also pick off-peak times for mop runs.
 Less peak load can help the grid.
 Pair that with tidy rooms, and you waste fewer pads and bags.
 It is a small nod to Green Living that adds up over a year.
 Cleaner floors, less hassle, and lower stress.
 That is a fair trade.